patrickweng7/vip/Notebook-Vincent-Huang.md

     - If there is no overlap, add the nodes to a removal set
     - Reverse sort the nodes to remove so that we don't change the index of future nodes to remove
     - Insert the arl with the arguments identified during match ARL
+- Refactored ARL Lambda function
+    - Similar to match ARL function in that it also runs a modified dfs where the arity of the original parent node is used to calculate missing children
+    - Instead of marking "missing" children as arguments, instead inserts a placeholder arl_arg_# for the argument.

 #### Code Commits
 - [Changes](https://github.gatech.edu/vhuang31/emade/commit/1e8e1a0a255de2f7198f2419a978477fb6a578ce)